Citation, DOI, disclosures and article data

 Treatment and prognosis

-Emergent insertion of a percutaneous nephrostomy to drain the infected collecting system is usually after review and close collaboration with a urologist.
+Emergent insertion of a percutaneous nephrostomy to drain the infected collecting system is usually performed after review and close collaboration with a urologist and/or and interventional radiologist.

 - 1. Yoder IC, Pfister RC, Lindfors KK et-al. Pyonephrosis: imaging and intervention.
 AJR Am J Roentgenol.
 1983;141 (4): 735-40.
 AJR Am J Roentgenol (citation) - Pubmed citation